istio/istio.io/content/en/docs/setup/install/operator/index.md

 $ istioctl experimental manifest generate > $HOME/generated-manifest.yaml
 {{< /text >}}

-1. Inspect or modify the manifest as needed.
+2. Inspect the manifest as needed.
-1. Then, apply the manifest using this command:
+3. Then, apply the manifest using this command:

 {{< tip >}}
 This command might show transient errors due to resources not being available in